huan1441/huan1441.github.io/_pages/about.md

 About ME
 ======
 Tao Huang holds a Ph.D. in Civil Engineering from Purdue University.
-His research interests focus on Hydrology, Hydraulics, Earth Systems Data Science, and Uncertainty Quantification.
+His research interests focus on Hydrology, Hydraulics, Earth Systems Data Science, and Uncertainty Quantification in Numerical Modeling.